-Class 1 - Recycled Garment Fashion Revue (all ages)

-- 1. In order to participate, youth must be enrolled in Butler County 4-H. - 2.
-Limited to one recycled garment per youth. - 3.
-Youth must also follow the rules and deadlines as those participating in Fashion Revue. - 4.
+- Class 1 Recycled Garment Fashion Revue (all ages) - 1.
+Limited to one recycled garment per youth. - 2.
 Materials used in the construction of garments MUST be recyclable. - a.
-Designers may use materials for construction (Ex. glue, tape, dyes, marker, staples, thread, zippers, elastic, wire, string, Velcro, buckram, grommets, laces, starch, paint) - 5.
+Designers may use materials for construction (Ex. glue, tape, dyes, marker, staples, thread, zippers, elastic, wire, string, Velcro, buckram, grommets, laces, starch, paint) - 3.
 Recycled fabric may only be used as a lining that doesn't show.
-The usage of new material should not overpower your total garment. - 6.
+The usage of new material should not overpower your total garment. - 4.
 Garments must be constructed well enough to fit the model and hold together for the stage show.
-(Models are strongly encouraged to wear comfortable clothes underneath recycled garment). - 7.
-Originality and creativity are encouraged. - 8.
-Recycled fashions must be made of at least 75% recycled or reused materials that otherwise would be thrown away or recycled. - 9.
-Please make sure that materials used in fashion pieces are safe to yourself and the public.
+(Models are strongly encouraged to wear comfortable clothes underneath recycled garment). - 5.
+Originality and creativity are encouraged.

+- 6. Recycled fashions must be made of at least 75% recycled or reused materials that otherwise would be thrown away or recycled.

+- 7. Please make sure that materials used in fashion pieces are safe to yourself and the public.

-10. Garment Creation/Material Suggestions:
+- 8. Garment Creation/Material Suggestions:

 - a.
 Consider how items can be cut, folded, molded, knotted, shredded, stitched, woven or reconstructed to make an outfit or specific sections within the design.

 - b.
 Scraps of textiles or tiles

 - c.
 Recyclables: paper, plastics, aluminum, steel, cardboard, magazines, books or phone books

 - d.
 Beverage bottle caps or six-pack rings

 - e.
 Burlap or plastic bags

 - f.
 Old toys or games pieces

 - g.
 Packaging materials

 - h.
 Found outdoor objects pine cones, sticks, rocks, flowers, etc.

 - i.
 Food containers (cleaned out/sanitized)

 - j.
 Anything found from the garbage or recycling bin (cleaned/sanitized)

-• Class 2 - Senior Wardrobe Challenge
+Class 2 - Senior Wardrobe Challenge

 - 1. Open to Senior Division age only. - 2.
-County Level competition only

-- 3. Each participant will select 3 basic pieces- one from each of the following: - a.
+County Level competition only - 3.
+Each participant will select 3 basic pieces- one from each of the following: - a.
 Slacks, pants or skirt - b.
 Dress shirt/blouse - c.
 Jacket - 4.
 The goal is to create a binder to showcase the ability to use the 3 basic pieces to create 5 different outfits using a combination of the 3 pieces. - a.
 Example- The jacket can be paired with the skirt and blouse and then paired with jeans and a t-shirt. - b.
 Accessories can be paired to enhance the outfit. - c.
 Youth will also include a description of the outfit and where it would be worn. - d.
 Youth will model one outfit of the 5 different outfits and have an in-person interview with the judge. - 5.
 Each outfit will need to be photographed with the participant wearing it and displayed in the binder for judging - 6.
 The fair display is required to include the notebook and 3 basic wardrobe pieces